We're a student team at the University of Technology Eindhoven, working on a solution for renewable energy.

 Only a small amount of nanoparticles is needed to get a highly efficient product.
 Therefore despite their higher cost, we can ensure an overall low cost.

-We are currently looking for passionate chemical and electrical engineers, as well as students interested in the business side of the team.
+We are currently looking for passionate electrical engineers, as well as students interested in the marketing and business side of the team.

 If you feel like you would fit in well with a motivated, results-oriented student team, please contact us at firstname.lastname@example.org or through the contact form on the right.